loda-lang/loda-programs/programs/oeis/list2.md

 * [A239325](http://oeis.org/A239325) ([L05 program](239/A239325.asm)): a(n) = 6*n^2 + 8*n + 1.
 * [A239352](http://oeis.org/A239352) ([L15 program](239/A239352.asm)): van Heijst's upper bound on the number of squares inscribed by a real algebraic curve in R^2 of degree n, if the number is finite.
 * [A239367](http://oeis.org/A239367) ([L49 program](239/A239367.asm)): The bisection of A238315 that remains constant with changes in the offset of the exponent of the second term.
+* [A239438](http://oeis.org/A239438) ([L96 program](239/A239438.asm)): Maximal number of points that can be placed on a triangular grid of side n so that there is no pair of adjacent points.
 * [A239447](http://oeis.org/A239447) ([L25 program](239/A239447.asm)): Partial sums of A030101.
 * [A239449](http://oeis.org/A239449) ([L05 program](239/A239449.asm)): 7*n^2 - 5*n + 1.
 * [A239459](http://oeis.org/A239459) ([L37 program](239/A239459.asm)): Concatenation of n^3 and n.